coleenroxas16/Roxas-Personal-Web/README.md

 # Hi!
 I am Princess Coleen Roxas 👋

 ## Description
 Welcome to my simple responsive personal website.
-Upon viw=ewing, my website will showcase my portfolio, projects, and skills.
+Upon viewing, my website will showcase my portfolio, projects, and skills.
 It is a platform responsible for sharing my underlying background.

 # Features
-*About Me: Learn more about who I am as an individual, and my visions.
+- About Me: Learn more about who I am as an individual, and my visions.
-*Portfolio: View my education background, skills, and latest projects.
+- Portfolio: View my education background, skills, and latest projects.
-*Contact: Get in touch and send me a message through a contact form.
+- Contact: Get in touch and send me a message through a contact form.
 Your message will be directed to my Gmail account.

 ## Technologies Used
 - HTML